 I am an ecologist captivated with the wonders of nature.

 My research is in animal behaviour, evolutionary ecology, and conservation.
 I integrate theories and techniques from these fields to design and carry-out quantitative research that tackles both novel and long-held questions in biology.
-A life-long fascination has made me most knowledgeable about the natural history of reptiles and amphibians, and my research with herpetofauna has led more broadly into the fields of behavioural and evolutionary biology.
+A life-long fascination has made me most knowledgeable about the natural history of reptiles and amphibians, and my research with herpetofauna has led more broadly into the fields of behavioural and evolutionary ecology.
 My research covers diverse topics like animal cognition, developmental plasticity, overwintering ecology, urban ecology, the natural history of herpetofauna, and conservation biology.

 NSERC Postdoctoral Fellow